khelvyn80/fornix-ai-termsofservice/README.md

  Website: http://www.fornixlabs.com

-By using Fornix AI Labs, you acknowledge and agree to these terms.
+By using Fornix Labs, you acknowledge and agree to these terms.
 Thank you for choosing our platform to improve healthcare communication and outcomes.